dvillalba00/Pavement-Crack-Detection/README.md

 *These will become more specific the more we learn about pavement cracks and meet with sponsor*

-- An algorithm that can correctly identify cracks
+- An alogrithm that identifies cracks using image segmentation and global thresholding  techniques

+- Build off global threholding model with local or dynamic thresholding algorithm

 - Classification of different sizes and types of cracks